 Provincial parks can be excellent places to conduct scientific research.
-And that research can definitely serve our parks and reserves, because it provides much-needed information about how species and natural systems function, cope, thrive, fail, and adapt.
+And that research can definitely serve our parks and park reserves, because it provides much-needed information about how species and natural systems function, cope, thrive, fail, and adapt.

 Without in-depth knowledge of our natural systems, we cannot hope to begin to understand all the ways we interact with, affect, and are affected by the natural world.
-Research provides important biophysical data for a wide variety of interested audiences, and it assists the Province in managing its parks and reserves.
+Research provides important biophysical data for a wide variety of interested audiences, and it assists the Province in managing its parks and park reserves.

 Scientific research is therefore encouraged in the province's protected areas.
 Please note that permits are required.